Skip to content

 Entity & Relationship Extraction

 In this first step of graph extraction, we process each text-unit in order to extract entities and relationships out of the raw text using the LLM.
-The output of this step is a subgraph-per-TextUnit containing a list of entities with a name, type, and description, and a list of relationships with a source, target, and description.
+The output of this step is a subgraph-per-TextUnit containing a list of entities with a title, type, and description, and a list of relationships with a source, target, and description.

-These subgraphs are merged together - any entities with the same name and type are merged by creating an array of their descriptions.
+These subgraphs are merged together - any entities with the same title and type are merged by creating an array of their descriptions.
 Similarly, any relationships with the same source and target are merged by creating an array of their descriptions.

 Entity & Relationship Summarization